 Travel Nurse Makes Horseback Riding Part of Self-Care Plan

-During Nurses Month, NurseChoice is proud to highlight one of our own travel nurses who is making a vital contribution while caring for her own health and well-being.
+During Nurses Month, NurseChoice is proud to highlight one of our own travel nurses making a vital contribution while caring for her own health and well-being.

 A little over 20 years ago, Christine Centers, RN, graduated from a Texas nursing school.
 But it wasn't easy: she was a young mother going through a difficult divorce.
 After graduating and receiving her LPN, she went to work full-time in a nearby OB-GYN clinic.
 But Christine soon realized that the clinic's schedule wasn't a good fit for a single mom.

 When her children started middle school, Christine decided to go back to school to become a registered nurse (RN).
 She worked nights and attended classes during the day.
-It was just another challenge that she was able to overcome with hard work, sacrifice and determination.
+It was just another challenge that she overcame with hard work, sacrifice, and determination.

 "My mother was a truck driver, so hard work was instilled in me at an early age," she said.

 In 2020, Christine was employed full-time as a registered nurse for a Texas county jail and worked per diem for a local hospital.
 Her daughter, Nicole, who had followed in her mother's footsteps, had just graduated nursing school and was in Seattle for her first assignment as a travel nurse.

 Want to travel?
 You can work as a contract nurse with NurseChoice.

 "When my daughter went to Seattle as a travel nurse during COVID, it scared me to death," said Christine.
 "She's young, and I couldn't be there to take care of her."

 Christine was speaking from first-hand knowledge about the dangers of COVID as a frontline healthcare worker.
 She had contracted the virus while working at the jail and ended up out of work for a long time.